 Annotating Text is a strategy that engages students in close reading to build their vocabulary and reading comprehension.
-Students identify difficult or confusing passages within a text and then seek to explain them.
+Students identify difficult or confusing passages in a text and then seek to explain them.

 Begin by giving students a piece of text to read.
 Before reading, students preview the text to predict what the text might be about.
 Students are then given a clear purpose for annotating.
-Students might identify difficult or confusing words or phrases and explain them, or look for information that refers to a character or setting.
+Students might identify difficult or confusing words/phrases and then explain them, or they might look for information that refers to a character or setting.
 Students create and write annotations to explain and expand their understanding of the text.

 Pass out the text selection to all students.

-As a class, students discuss the title, subtitles, and pictures within the text.
+As a class, students discuss the title, subtitles, and pictures in the text.
 Ask students to predict what the text might be about.

-Explain that one purpose for annotating text is so that readers unfamiliar with certain words or phrases can gain a clearer understanding.
+Explain that one purpose for annotating text is so that readers who are unfamiliar with certain words or phrases can gain a clearer understanding.